Sep 15, 2024

 stinky work gloves in Spring

-My buddy Dave warned me not to pull the Salal out.
+My buddy Dave warned me not to try and pull the Salal out.

 Stace, you can't win against Salal.

 I didn't listen.
-No matter how many times I failed.
+No matter how many times I tried, I failed.

 Salal has a deep and wide root system.

-And most of the time, I'd end up in a tug of war and on my ass.
+Most of the time I'd end up in a tug of war and on my ass.

 Root system still intact.